-- There are ways to improve on the conventional strategy of drawing on a taxable account first, followed by tax-deferred and then Roth.
+- There are alternatives to the conventional strategy of drawing on a taxable account first, followed by tax-deferred and then Roth accounts.

 - Many people can take advantage of income in a low tax bracket or tax-free capital gains.